MeteoSwiss/fast-barnes-py/README.md

 The directory `demo` provides Python scripts that reproduce the figures and the tables shown in the paper.
 In order to execute them you can follow [these instructions](./doc/ReproduceResults_Doc.md).

+If you want to find out how to use the code, you best read through the provided [minimum working example](./doc/PyPI_Doc.md).